Table of contents

 • a website for your master portfolio,

-• a PDF sample to make a good first impression, and
+• a PDF work sample to make a good first impression, and

 • a printed portfolio to wow your interviewers.